The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 3. How did your ecommerce store perform over the past month compared to the previous month?
 Compared to the same month last year?
 Which pages improved in performance?
 Which pages declined in performance?

-4. How are you trending for your highest priority keyword rankings?
+4. How are you trending for your highest-priority keyword rankings?
 We track all keyword rankings daily.
 You can do the same in most keyword research tools (our recommendation is to use SEMRush or Ahrefs)

 Based on this analysis, tweak your content strategy to cut back on initiatives that aren’t performing as expected and double down on initiatives that are driving results.